 This annual plant can be adaptable to most soil conditions.
 But zinnias will thrive when planted in well-drained soil and organic matter is added.

-It’s recommended to succession sow zinnias every 2-3 weeks to have non-stop blooming into fall.
-I personally have never had to do that.
+It’s recommended to succession sow zinnias every 2-3 weeks to ensure nonstop blooming into the fall.
+I have never had to do that.
 I’ve always had colorful flowers until the first frost.

 Check the back of your seed packet for spacing directions.
 Zinnia plants get very bushy and need extra room to spread out, so space plants at least 9-12 inches apart.